 The sooner you think of your business as a machine, like a car or any mechanical system, the faster you’ll get out of your own way and breakthrough to Profit Land.

 That way, you can only blame yourself, and get to work on fixing your machine.

 What I mean by machines is building processes, flow charts, step by step instructions, videos, systems of record, implementing technology, finding money (the fuel to your machine), and hiring incredible people to act as players inside of your machine.

 Anything other than building your machine is considered “work,” and it will dig you farther into the rat race of being an employee…with the worst boss, yourself.

 But what if you want to do everything?
 You CAN do “work” that you inherently enjoy if you want.
 For instance, if you enjoy doing due diligence and researching comps, build your machine around you being the master of that domain.

-If you love haggling with sellers at the property and making deals happen, you can do that…and ONLY that, and be the best in your entire market at that…so that the other players in your machine can be amazing at the specific tasks they are responsible for…thus making the entire system unstoppable.
+If you love haggling with sellers at the property and making real estate deals happen, you can do that…and ONLY that, and be the best in your entire market at that…so that the other players in your machine can be amazing at the specific tasks they are responsible for…thus making the entire system unstoppable.

 Look, the sooner you stop “working” and start exclusively building your machine to do the “work” for you, the faster you will succeed in really ANY business.
 It’s so simple that it’s actually quite hard to wrap your head around fully…but it’s very true and I wish someone really impressed that upon me sooner.